A Nollywood film about two women in love faces an uphill battle in a country where homophobia is rampant

 While the film was one of the country's early introductions into LGBTQ relationships, it repeated damaging stereotypes like branding Camilla as violent, predatory, and suggested that Crystal's lesbianism was as a result of being mistreated by a man.

-Similarly, in a 2010 film, "Men in Love," the affair of the lead couple was explained away by a "strong satanic bond."
+Similarly, in a 2010 film, "Men in Love," the affair of the lead couple was tagged a "strong satanic bond."

 Adie told CNN that she wants to challenge other filmmakers in Nollywood to create more nuanced queer stories devoid of the usual stereotypes.